No-Bake Chocolate Peanut Butter Balls

 Peanut Butter Balls Recipe: Ingredients

-Let’s chat about the ingredients used in this recipe, and possible substitutions!
+Let’s chat about the ingredients used in this recipe, and possible substitutions.

 - Powdered sugar: if you try to avoid refined sugar, make this easy Paleo Powdered Sugar and use it as a substitution.

-How to make Peanut Butter Balls
+How to Make Peanut Butter Balls

 This chocolate covered peanut butter balls recipe has three main steps that we’ll walk through together.

-Add the dry ingredients and mix until the mixture resembles a coarse meal that comes together easily when pinched.
+Then, add the dry ingredients and mix until the mixture resembles a coarse meal that comes together easily when pinched.
 The balls should be easy to roll.

-Use a 1 TBS measuring spoon to measure out peanut butter ball mixture.
+Use a 1 Tablespoon measuring spoon to measure out peanut butter ball mixture.
 Roll each 1 TBS portion into a smooth ball and place each ball on the lined baking sheet.
 (Note: if balls are not rolling smoothly add a touch more peanut butter to the mixture).
 Repeat until all the peanut butter ball mixture is used.

 Place peanut butter balls on a baking sheet lined with waxed paper and freeze until hardened (about 1 hour).